drewboswell/converge/README.md

 # Examples

-# A History of Pain
+# A Brief History of Pain
 You may have hit some (or all, like me) of these stages in the persuit of configurability:

 *In short: from the file, to the GUI, back to the file you idiot.*